praveen-ls/linqProject01/README.md

                         > password=rs0b9u57afc1f344
                         > dbname=tsdb
                         > table=message (to save sum, average, timestamp of color values collected in the interval)
-                        > table=aggregate (to save aggrigate average, count of colors when new values are stored)
+                        > table=aggregate (to save aggregate average, count of colors when new values are stored)

   *Grafana:*